coleenquadros/configuration/README.md

 Notes:
 * Manual changes to AWS resources will be overridden by App-Interface in each run.
+* To be able to use this feature, the `managedResourceTypes` section must exist and include `Secret`.

 #### Manage RDS databases via App-Interface (`/openshift/namespace-1.yml`)